 Where is tea grown?
 Know your location

-Camellia tea is a very adaptable plant, but it has its environmental limits.
+Tea is an adaptable plant, but it has its environmental limits.
 Before getting started with your tea garden, there are three guidelines to consider.

 1. Mind the cold

-Tea can tolerate cold but it does need a break from freezing temperatures.
-For example, in the tea-growing regions of Japan, South Korea, and The Republic of Georgia, snow is common but not enduring throughout the winter.
-If you live where snow or ice persist for many consecutive days after a storm, or where the ground freezes hard, then growing tea will be a risky undertaking for you.
+In the tea-growing nations of Japan, South Korea, and Georgia, snow is common but not persistent through the winter.
+If you live where snow or ice persists for consecutive days after a storm or where the ground freezes hard, growing tea will be risky.

 Living in a cold climate does not mean that you cannot grow tea.
 Keep reading to see what alternatives there are to dealing with frigid temperatures.